Trey Mancini Player Props: Cubs vs. Rangers

 |Games w/1+ RBI

-- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff last season ranked 21st in MLB.
+- The 10.2 strikeouts per nine innings put together by the Rangers pitching staff ranks fifth in the league.

-- The Rangers had the 22nd-ranked team ERA among all league pitching staffs (4.22).
+- The Rangers have a 3.34 team ERA that ranks ninth across all MLB pitching staffs.

-- Rangers pitchers combined to surrender 169 total home runs last year (1.0 per game).
-That ranked 12th in baseball.
+- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- The Rangers will look to Eovaldi (1-0) in his second start this season.
+- Perez (1-0) pitches for the Rangers to make his second start this season.

-- The right-hander last pitched on Saturday against the Philadelphia Phillies, when he went five innings, allowing three earned runs while giving up six hits.
+- In his last time out on Sunday, the left-hander threw 5 2/3 innings against the Philadelphia Phillies, allowing one earned run while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.